 Keep this important information in your vehicle and refer to it should you or a loved one be involved in an auto or moving vehicle accident.
 It will help you greatly if you follow these steps:

-- Do not speak to others about what happened, speak only to the police.
-If you’re able, sketch the scene with the placement of all elements.
+- Do not speak to others about what happened, speak only to police.
+If you’re able, draw a sketch of the scene, with placement of all elements.
 Make notes of all details you can remember while you wait for police, such as lighting, road conditions, speed of vehicles involved, hazards on the road, etc. Did a tire or seatbelt fail?
-(TIP: If you do not have a camera on your phone, keep a disposable camera in your vehicle to take pictures of the accident scene.);
+(TIP: If you do not have a camera on your phone, keep a disposable camera in your vehicle to take pictures of accident scene.)

 - Once the police have finished and all the necessary medical help has been obtained, contact the auto accident attorneys at Eltringham Law Group, P.A.
 You may need legal representation to help pursue an insurance claim.
-We are experienced in dealing with insurance companies for fair and just compensation; and
+We are experienced in dealing with insurance companies for fair and just compensation

 - Even if your injuries seem minor, always seek prompt medical treatment (preferably on the same date of the accident).
 Have a doctor determine the extent of your injuries and the possibility of an ongoing problem.
 Keep medical records.